wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### Latency

 Represents latency values for each latency category for a single timestamp.
-Timestamp is calculated according to the provided granularity value.
+The timestamp is calculated based on the granularity value provided.

 <table>
 <thead>